M.Ed. and Initial Teaching License in Elementary Education with a focus on Dual Language and Immersion

 - Once a teacher is employed, there is much more mobility that comes with a master's degree.
 Teachers with advanced degrees can be promoted to school administration positions and can become mentors to other teachers based upon their graduate training.

-Spring 2019: 6 credits, online and face to face Saturdays
+Fall 2022: 6 credits, alternating online and face to face Saturday classes at UMN Twin Cities

-Spring 2020: 6 credits, online and face to face Saturdays
+Spring 2024: 6 credits, alternating online and face to face Saturday classes at UMN Twin Cities

 - Biliteracy development